Chapter 22: Deena

 Deena Watts goes home.

-Her hands do not shake.
+Maren’s hands do not shake.
 Her breathing does not change.
-The folder goes into the bag and the bag goes onto the shoulder and the shoulder carries it the way it carries everything — distributed, balanced, the load managed across the whole span of whatever she has built herself into.
-She walks out of the courtroom and the oak door swings shut behind her and the hallway smells the same and nothing in her body registers what just happened as damage.
+The folder goes into the bag and the bag goes onto the shoulder and the shoulder carries it as it carries everything — distributed, balanced, the load managed across the whole span.
+She walks out of the courtroom and the oak door swings shut behind her and the hallway smells the same.

-But Hank is inside the architecture now, and he can feel the fracture that she cannot.
+But Hank is inside the architecture now and he can feel the fracture she cannot.
 Hairline.
 Deep in the load-bearing wall, below the finish, below the insulation, in the structural member itself.
-The kind of crack that doesn’t show for years.
-The kind an inspector misses because the wall is still standing and the building still functions and the math — the math is sound, the triage is defensible, the load distribution is rational — and a woman with a broken face went home because the numbers said to let her go.
+The kind of crack that does not show for years.
+The kind an inspector misses because the wall is still standing and the building still functions and the math — the math is sound, the triage is defensible, the load distribution is rational — and a woman with a fractured orbit went home because the numbers said to let her go.

 Three weeks later, the husband puts Deena in the hospital with a ruptured spleen.